 You didn’t go to college to be mediocre – and neither did we.
 Our organization is defined by what our people achieve through effective application of science and hard work.
 If you simply want a job, we are not your company.
 That said, if you want to fix real problems…if you want to learn, grow, and evolve…then EHS Support is for you.

-If you’re fearless, hardworking, engaging, and want to achieve, we invite you to apply for our 2023 Summer Internship Program (Internship Program).
-We are looking to build a multi-disciplinary team of candidates from science and engineering backgrounds with knowledge in hydrogeology, ecology, chemistry, economics, environmental data analytics/geographic information systems, and other relevant disciplines to support our 2023 Internship Project Assignment (Project Assignment).
+If you are fearless, hardworking, engaging, and want to achieve, we invite you to apply for an internship position in our 2024 Summer Internship Program (Internship Program).
+We are seeking to build a multi-disciplinary team of candidates from science and engineering backgrounds with knowledge in hydrogeology, ecology, chemistry, environmental data analytics/geographic information systems, and other relevant disciplines to support our 2024 Internship Project Assignment (Project Assignment).

-Recent graduates and undergraduates in the summer immediately preceding expected graduation are eligible for the Internship Program.
-Up to eight candidates will be selected as interns to participate in the Project Assignment.
-A multidisciplinary team will be selected with representation in each of the following disciplines/majors:
+Recent graduates and undergraduates in the summer immediately preceding expected graduation are eligible for our Internship Program.
+Up to eight candidates will be selected as Interns to participate in the Project Assignment.
+A multi-disciplinary team will be selected with representation in each of the following disciplines/majors:

 - Engineering: Includes candidates for a degree in any engineering discipline, with preference for study in environmental, civil, chemical, or industrial/process engineering.